Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 You could run `AuthorRefEdgeLoader` Spark program to add edges between any two pair of authors if one has ever cited the other's works.

-### VertexCountRunner
+### VertexEdgeCountRunner

-You could run `VertexCountRunner` Spark program to count the number of vertices in the graph.
+You could run `VertexEdgeCountRunner` Spark program to count the number of vertices and edges by their types in the graph.

 ### VertexPropertyEnricher